Let’s be real. You’re probably reading this because you’re either:

 While Moz’s metrics are valuable, it’s easy to fall into some traps that can lead to misinterpretations or misguided strategies:

-Don’t overlook the technical aspects of your website.
-A slow-loading site, broken links, or poor mobile optimization can sabotage your SEO efforts, regardless of your DA and PA scores.
+Technical website aspects require equal attention.
+Slow loading times, broken links, or poor mobile optimization undermine SEO efforts regardless of strong DA and PA scores.

-DA and PA are relative metrics.
-Comparing your scores to websites in vastly different industries or with significantly larger backlink profiles is unproductive.
-Focus on benchmarking against your direct competitors within your niche.
+DA and PA function as relative metrics.
+Comparisons with websites from different industries or with vastly larger backlink profiles serve little purpose.
+Benchmark against direct competitors within your specific niche for meaningful insights.

 Avoid these common mistakes and focus on the actionable steps outlined in this guide, you’ll be well on your way to harnessing the power of Moz metrics and achieving long-term SEO success.